 The earth is good at healing itself.
 This wound will scab over quickly in geologic terms, and then the cleansing ocean will follow its line to bisect the Stillness into two lands.
 Until this happens, however, the wound will fester with not only heat but gas and gritty, dark ash – enough to choke off the sky across most of the Stillness’s face within a few weeks.
 Plants everywhere will die, and the animals that depend on them will starve, and the animals that eat those will starve. (p .7)

-This passage underscores the destruction and may be seen as a parallel to the slow way this planet and our planetary ecosystem recovers from human activity, but the systems within which the civilisations of the Stillness operate are very much mired in plantationocene contexts, of exploitation of the labour of beings both powerful but considered to be lesser.
+This passage underscores the destruction and may be seen as a parallel to the slow way this planet and our planetary ecosystem recovers from human activity, but the systems within which the civilisations of the Stillness operate are very much mired in Plantationocene contexts, of exploitation of the labour of beings both powerful but considered to be lesser.

 The ecoGothic contexts are clear because both of the main female characters are in essence—monstrous.
 They are monstrous because they have been made monstrous by the plantation system within these worlds.
 Essun was a young girl taken by the Fulcrum through a created race of Guardians who collect young orogenes to train.
-She was abused by Schaffa who breaks her hand to train her, an act she later inflicts upon her own daughter.
-Nassun, her daughter is also made monstrous not just through the actions of her mother but that of her father, Jija, who kills her baby brother.
+She was abused by Schaffa who breaks her hand to train her (Fifth Season, P.97), an act she later inflicts upon her own daughter (Obelisk Gate, p.153).
+Nassun, her daughter is also made monstrous not just through the actions of her mother but that of her father, Jija, who killed her baby brother, but is almost tender with her as he takes her on a journey to cure her (Obelisk Gate pp.114-115).
+Her fraught relationship with her father culminates in her killing him in self-defense (pp.388-389).
 The idea of the monstrous feminine then, is connected to the malevolence of an angry and “Evil Earth”, made mad by a moment of rupture that pushes the Moon out of orbit (Stone Sky, p.7).
 Plot-wise, the events of all three books neatly exemplify the principle of cause-and-effect, one that reveals the embedded systems of abuse and disempowerment and exploitation that leads to the pathos and the conflict experienced by the protagonists.
 Their relationship to nature is therefore a fraught one, that exemplifies the monstrous feminine which I read from a postcolonial ecoGothic context.